-In order to prove \cref{IntroThmIntrinsicGeneral} in the general case, we need a few facts about models of very irregular varieties.
-As in the previous section, let $K$ be a number field, $\Sigma$ a finite set of places and $R = \cO_{K, \Sigma}$.
-For a smooth scheme $\cX$ over $R$ we denote by $\omega_{\cX/R} = \det \Omega_{\cX / R}$ its relative canonical bundle.
+To prove \cref{IntroThmIntrinsicGeneral} we need a few facts about models of very irregular varieties.
+For a smooth scheme~$\cX$ over~$\cO_{K, \Sigma}$ let~$\omega_{\cX}$ its relative canonical bundle.
 We will use the following key property:

-\begin{lemma} Let $X$ be a very irregular variety with good reduction and $\cX$ a smooth proper $R$-scheme with generic fiber $X$ such that, for any ring morphism $R \to k$ to an algebraically closed field~$k$, the base change~$\cX_{k}$ embeds into its Albanese variety.
-Then, the relative canonical bundle~$\omega_{\cX/R}$ is relatively ample. \end{lemma}
+\begin{lemma} Let~$X$ be a very irregular variety with good reduction and~$\cX$ a smooth proper scheme over~$\cO_{K, \Sigma}$ with generic fiber~$X$ such that, for any morphism~$\cO_{K, \Sigma} \to k$ to an algebraically closed field~$k$, the base change~$\cX_{k}$ is geometrically connected and embeds into its Albanese variety.
+Then, the relative canonical bundle~$\omega_{\cX}$ is relatively ample. \end{lemma}

-\begin{proof} Relative ampleness can be tested after a finite faithfully flat base change, hence we may assume that $X$ admits a $K$-rational point.
-We show that for every point $s \in S = \Spec R$ the canonical bundle $\omega_{s} = \omega_{\cX_s}$ of the fiber $\cX_s$ at $s$ is ample.
-For the generic point $s = \eta$ of $S$ this is true by hypothesis because $X$ is a very irregular variety.
-When $s$ is a closed point, for any $n \ge 1$ by semicontinuity we have
+\begin{proof} Relative ampleness can be tested after a finite faithfully flat base change, hence we may assume that~$X$ admits a~$K$-rational point.
+We show that for every point~$s \in S = \Spec \cO_{K, \Sigma}$ the canonical bundle~$\omega_{s} = \omega_{\cX_s}$ of the fiber~$\cX_s$ at~$s$ is ample.
+For the generic point~$s = \eta$ of~$S$ this is true by hypothesis because~$X$ is a very irregular variety.
+When~$s$ is a closed point, for any~$n \ge 1$ by semicontinuity we have

-It follows that the line bundle $\omega_{s}$ on $\cX_s$ is big, thus the variety $\cX_s$ is of general type.
-By \cite[th.~3]{Abr94} the stabilizer of the subvariety $\cX_s \into \Alb(\cX_s)$ is finite, and by \cite[lemma~6]{Abr94} the canonical bundle of $\cX_s$ is ample. \end{proof}
+It follows that the line bundle~$\omega_{s}$ on~$\cX_s$ is big, thus the variety~$\cX_s$ is of general type.
+By \cite[th.~3]{Abr94} the stabilizer of the subvariety~$\cX_s \into \Alb(\cX_s)$ is finite, and by \cite[lemma~6]{Abr94} the canonical bundle of~$\cX_s$ is ample. \end{proof}

 In the rest of this section, the only property of very irregular varieties that we are going to use is that they are \emph{canonically polarized}, i.e. they are smooth projective varieties whose canonical bundle is ample.